 It’s definitely possible to clay your car too much.
 Clay is an abrasive, which can damage the paint causing swirls and marring.
 You can minimise this by using a clay lubricant and a softer form of clay, however, you can’t forget that clay is still an abrasive.

-That means, that if you clay your car every month, you’ll be wearing down the paint and inflicting damage.
+That means, that if you clay your car every few month, you’ll be collecting scratches, swirls and marring in the paintwork.

 But what if you need to park your car outside, drive it every day, and it’s exposed to industrial contaminants and iron fallout?
 What do you do then?